 - Call 911.

-Surepoint Emergency Center treats ALL burns and can help to stabilize the patient.
-If needed, we will then transport you to the nearest burn facility for further treatment.
+We treat ALL types of injuries and can help to stabilize the patient.
+If needed, we will then transport you to the nearest facility for further treatment.

 Enjoy your holiday, but please practice fire safety to make the best of the holiday with friends and family.
 Come to one of our locations to get your FREE 4th of July 3D glasses to watch the fireworks (from a safe distance) in 3D!
 For a list of locations, go to Surepointer.com/locations